The Falcon and the Co-eds: Production

 Principal photography on The Falcon and the Co-eds took place from August 17 to mid-September 1943.
 The growing popularity of the Falcon series led to filming two films nearly back-to-back, with the previous film in the series, The Falcon In Danger, which was in production, April 13 to early-May 1943.
-The last scene in the earlier film foretells the Falcon accepting a job to help a pretty co-ed, setting up the story of The Falcon and the Co-eds.
+The last scene in the earlier film foretells the Falcon accepting a job to help a pretty student, setting up the story of The Falcon and the Co-eds.

 Amusingly, the title is a misnomer.
 Since Bluecliff is an all-girls school, the students are by definition not co-eds.

 Reception

 Film historians Richard Jewell and Vernon Harbin described The Falcon and the Co-eds as handicapped by a "twisting and turning narrative" that revealed a "sloppiness".
 In a recent review for the Time Out Film Guide, Tom Milne wrote, "Despite the off-putting title, an attractive little thriller in which the Falcon investigates murder in a girls' school, where an atmosphere of fear and loathing centres on a girl with second sight, while she herself is driven to suicidal despair by her predictions of murder.
 Scripted by Ardel Wray, who worked regularly with Val Lewton (I Walked with a Zombie, The Leopard Man, Isle of the Dead), it is beautifully characterized and has some vividly eerie touches (better exploited in Roy Hunt's camerawork than by Clemens' direction).
 It's one of the best in a series ..."